Unification Act: On the part of the West Ukrainian People's Republic

 Vasyl Stefanyk (leader), Lonhyn Tsehelskyi, Dmytro Levytskyi, Andrii Shmhigelskyi, Tymotei Starukh.

 Commemoration

 71st anniversary

 Over 300,000 Ukrainians participated in the human chain on 21 January 1990.

 To mark the 71st anniversary of the signing of the Act Zluky in 1990, over 300,000 Ukrainians created a human chain (approx. 482 km long) from the capital Kyiv to the western Ukrainian city of Lviv on 21 January 1990.
 The chain, the largest public demonstration in Ukraine since the beginning of Glasnost, was funded by the People's Movement of Ukraine (Rukh) and was partly inspired by the Baltic Way which had taken place the previous year.
-For the first time since the period of the Ukrainian People's Republic, the blue and yellow national flag was raised.